-Number of isolate = 31
+Number of isolates = 31?

-A close look at the susceptibility profile of E. coli isolated from Gut of Periplaneta americana (cockroaches).
-The isolate were 100% susceptible to ciprofloxacin and imipenem as explained in Table 10.
+A close look at the susceptibility profile of E. coli isolated from Gut of P. americana.
+The isolates were 100% susceptible to ciprofloxacin and imipenem as explained in Table 10.

 Table 10: Antibiotics resistance profile of E. coli isolated from Gut of Periplaneta americana (cockroaches)